fm1320/captionmodel/README.md

 ## Training

-A pre-trained pytorch model is also part of the repo ```model_0.1.0.pt```.
+The flask API uses pre-trained models.
 The ```./train/train_example.py``` is an example on how to fine tune the sentence similarity model using the [QQP triplets](https://huggingface.co/datasets/embedding-data/QQP_triplets) dataset.
 However, in the case of the API service this was note used.
 This is just provided as an option for the user, if the relevant data is avaiable, the model can be fine-tuned to a specific task for better performance.

 ## License